 Architect Spotlight: Charles Rennie Macintosh

-It’s St Andrew’s Day this week, so we thought we’re blogging about one of Scotland’s most influential architects: Charles Rennie Macintosh.
-Born in Glasgow in 1868, Macintosh showed great promise from a relatively early age.
+Charles Rennie Mackintosh, like many architects and designers, was largely unappreciated during his lifetime.
+Since his death, however, he’s become an icon of the Art Nouveau and Secession movements.
+Born in Glasgow in 1868, Macintosh showed great artistic promise from an early age.
 He complimented an architectural apprenticeship with evening classes at the Glasgow School of Art, where he won numerous prizes.

 Famous Macintosh Buildings